Antoine Sibierski: Wigan Athletic

 Sibierski agreed a two-year deal with Wigan Athletic on a free transfer from Newcastle United on 4 June 2007 along with Titus Bramble, who played at Newcastle with Sibierski the previous season but was also released.
 He scored on his debut in the 2–1 defeat at Everton on 11 August 2007.
 He followed this up with a second goal for the Latics on his home debut at the JJB Stadium on 15 August against Middlesbrough, and a third for Wigan's third game in a row, completing a 3–0 victory over Sunderland on 18 August.
-Subsequently, Sibierski suffered several injuries and his form slumped, as Wigan slipped from the top 4 to the relegation zone.
+Subsequently, Sibierski suffered several injuries and his form slumped, as Wigan slipped from the top four down to the relegation zone.

 However, on 12 January 2008, Sibierski scored a crucial winner within seconds of coming off the bench against Derby County with a low drive into the bottom left corner of the net from 25 yards out.
 He then followed this up with another spectacular goal against Chelsea, in the FA Cup.

 On 1 September 2008, Sibierski joined Norwich City on loan.
 He scored what proved to be the winning goal on his debut against Plymouth Argyle on 13 September 2008 from a free-kick.
 However, after this he made little impact and returned to Wigan in January when his loan ended.
 He was released by Wigan at the end of the 2008–09 season, after not being offered a new contract.